Lady Julia Percy Island

 Lady Julia Percy Island, known as Deen Maar or Dhinmar in the Gunditjmara language, lies 8.1 km off the coast, in the Barwon South West region of Victoria, Australia in Bass Strait.
-The island is an unincorporated area under the direct administration of the government of Victoria.
+The island is an unincorporated area under the direct administration of the Government of Victoria.

 Description

-It is 12 km south-south-west of Yambuk, and 21 km south-west of Port Fairy.
+Lady Julia Percy Island is 12 km south-south-west of Yambuk, and 21 km south-west of Port Fairy.
 The island is about 2 km in length by 1 km in width, with an area of 1.33 km2, comprising a plateau, varying in height from 32–46 m asl, surrounded by cliffs, rock platforms and reefs.
 It contains an important seal breeding colony.
 It has a long history of human exploitation, which has drastically affected its vegetation communities, though it is now protected as a State Faunal Reserve.
 It is listed on Australia's Register of the National Estate.
 It is best viewed from The Crags or Yambuk Lake, both of which are in the Yambuk area.

 History

+Gunditjmara significance

-Deen Maar was well known to the Gunditjmara people; it is believed that the spirits of the dead were conveyed across the sea to the island from a cave called Tarnwirring ("the flowing of the wind") at the top of a rocky sea cliff.
+Deen Maar was well known to the Gunditjmara people; they believed that the spirits of the dead were conveyed across the sea to the island from a cave called Tarnwirring ("the flowing of the wind") at the top of a rocky sea cliff, It is also the place where ancestral creator being Bunjil was said to have left this world, and other spirits continue to fly over to Deen Maar before ascending to the stars.

 The island was also known as Tirngoona, meaning "where the sun go away longa night".